bihor/fp_masterquiz/Documentation/Index.rst

 	:Description:
 		A modern extension that offers Quiz, Polls and Tests.
 7 question-modes supported.
-		It is the official successor extension of myquizpoll.
-It is not backward compatible!
+		It is the official successor extension of myquizpoll, but it is not backward compatible!
 Many features.

 	:Keywords:
 		quiz,test,poll,myquizpoll,myquizandpoll